Home » BEST THINGS TO DO IN FUNCHAL, MADEIRA – The Ultimate Guide

 Scattered through Funchal are wonderful street art paintings to explore.
 Especially in the Santa Maria district along the charming restaurant street are many beautiful murals and painted doors to find.
 There is actually a tragic story behind this street art, because during the heavy flooding of 2010 this part of Funchal suffered a lot.
 Streets and buildings were flooded which caused a lot of damage.
 But luckily this part of Funchal, also known as the Old Town, remained her charm and is now reborn as a vibrant part of the city with colourful street art.

 Also along the Rua Alferes Veiga Pestana you can find a wonderful mural of a whale if you go through the tunnel that connects Rua Do Visconde De Anadia.
 Well worth to check out if you love street art.
 There is actually a deeper meaning in this mural, see if you can find it for yourself!

 Have a look up close how detailed the whale is painted.
 You can even see the realistic reflection of the road and tunnel in its eye!

 Book a high tea at the Reid’s Palace

 The beautiful Belmond Reid’s Palace dating from 1890 is one of the most famous hotels in the world with famous guests such as Sisi and Winton Churchill.
 There is a noble and majestic atmosphere inside the Palace and the views over Funchal are just stunning.
-Belmond Reis’s Palace is particularly known for its afternoon tea.
+Belmond Reis’s Palace is particularly known for the delicious afternoon tea.
 So if you want to enjoy a decadent and yummy experience with beautiful views on Funchal, then definitely book a high tea at the Reid’s Palace!